GanddoffChan/st/README.md

 Dynamic cursor color: swaps the colors of your cursor and the character you're currently on

+Invert: invert the colours for a light theme with `alt-x`

 Right click paste: pressing right-click pastes from the primary-selection

 Scroll back: scroll back through terminal output using `alt-j` and `alt-k`; faster scrolls are done with `alt-d` and `alt-u`; mouse scrolls are also supported